mobilespace/daug-mobile/README.md

 # Daug mobile app

 This repo is the mobile app for Daug.
+It was built as part of the [MobileSpace](http://mobilespace.xyz/) [Season 2](https://github.com/mobilespace/Season2#season-2---looking-ahead) course by [Monte Thakkar](https://github.com/monte9/).

 ## What's Daug?